Felix-Petersen/difflogic/README.md

     in_dim=784,             # number of inputs
     out_dim=16_000,         # number of outputs
     device='cuda',          # the device (cuda / cpu)
-    implementation='cuda',  # the implementation to be used (native cuda / vanilla pytorch) connections='random',   # the method for the random initialization of the connections grad_factor=1.1,        # for deep models (>6 layers), the grad_factor should be increased (e.g., 2) to avoid vanishing gradients
+    implementation='python',  # the implementation to be used (vanilla pytorch, native cuda not supported in this fork) connections='random',   # the method for the random initialization of the connections grad_factor=1.1,        # for deep models (>6 layers), the grad_factor should be increased (e.g., 2) to avoid vanishing gradients
 )